OctHe/leetcode_unit/README.md

         CPPUNIT_ASSERT( input_board == output_board );
         }

-4. Finally, do not forget add the following code in *main.cc* to register the new test fixture.
+4. Finally, do not forget add the following code in *MyUnitTests.h* to register the new test fixture.

         CPPUNIT_TEST_SUITE_REGISTRATION( test_problem_37_solveSudoku );

-Now, you can start to design your own solutions for this new problem.
+Now, you can start to design your own solution for this new problem.